Quire Formula Guide Permalink

 • For duration, hours can only be in 0-23 and the syntaxes are hh:mm:ss or mm:ss.

-You can choose the format you would like to apply to the results of your formula by clicking on the Format tab when adding or editing a formula.
+You can format how formula results appear by using the Format tab when creating or editing a formula field.

 Last updated on